K4ish/JugaaduTranslatorrs/README.md

 **Jugaadu Translator** is a multilingual, community-driven Streamlit application that translates regional, colloquial, and dialect-based Indian phrases into standardized Hindi or English — and vice versa.

-It bridges India’s linguistic diversity while **building a cultural corpus** that will help train inclusive, regional language models (LLMs) and preserve disappearing idioms and expressions.
+It bridges India’s linguistic diversity while **building a cultural corpus** that helps train inclusive, regional language models (LLMs) and preserves disappearing idioms and expressions — now with **speech-to-text audio input** for verbal submissions.

 ---

 ## 🚀 Features

 ### 🗣️ Colloquial to Standard Translator
-Type regional or dialectal phrases and receive formal Hindi/English translations.
+Type or **speak** regional/dialect phrases and get translations in formal Hindi or English.

 ### 🔁 Bi-Directional Translation
-Translate both from local expressions to standard language and vice versa.
+Translate from standard language to local expressions and vice versa.

+### 🎙️ Audio Input with Speech-to-Text
+Users can **record audio** of local phrases.
+The app transcribes spoken input using a Speech-to-Text model before translation.

 ### ✍️ User-Contributed Phrases
-Users can contribute their own slang, idioms, or phrases — along with context or region — helping the app grow dynamically.
+Users can contribute their own slang, idioms, or phrases — along with category, title, and context.

 ### 🌐 Indic Language & Transliteration Support
-Supports inputs in regional scripts as well as Romanized transliteration (e.g., Hinglish).
+Supports both native scripts and Romanized input (e.g., Hinglish).

 ### 📤 Corpus Builder Mode
-All submitted phrases are logged (with consent) into a shared corpus including:
+All entries go into a structured, crowdsourced linguistic dataset with the following fields:
-- Original Phrase
+- Original Phrase (Text or Transcribed Audio)
 - Translated Phrase
+- **Category** (e.g., Greeting, Insult, Folk Saying)
+- **Title** (Short label)
+- **Description** (Context/Usage)
-- Region (State-level metadata)
+- **Geo-coordinates**
+- **User alias**
-- Timestamp (optional)
+- Timestamp

-This data is stored in **Google Sheets** and/or exported to **CSV files**, which can later be used to train models, analyze dialects, or build fine-tuned translation systems.
+Stored securely in **Google Sheets** and exported to CSV for open-source training purposes.

-> ⚠️ **Privacy Notice:** No user-identifying information or exact geolocation is stored.
-Contributions are anonymized.
-Only linguistic content and general region are recorded.
+> ⚠️ **Privacy Notice:** No exact user location or personal data is collected.
+Only regional-level metadata is retained.

 ---

 ## 🌍 Problem Statement

-India is home to hundreds of languages and dialects, but most NLP tools fail to capture the nuance of localized speech.
-From job applications to casual conversations, communication suffers when standardized tools ignore regional variation.
+India is home to hundreds of languages and dialects, yet most NLP tools overlook these variations.
+Without context-aware, region-sensitive translation, digital tools fail real users.

 ---